8 of the Biggest Kitchen Backsplash Trends of 2026

 After writing about interior design for more than 12 years, I’ve seen all sorts of kitchen backsplash trends come and go, so I thought I’d share some of my favorites that I’ve seen lately, from simple to statement-making.

-Slab-style stone backsplashes are the single biggest kitchen backsplash trend of 2025, and I suspect this will be the case for years, since they’re a fairly new style.
-Every major kitchen designer has been doing slab backsplashes for a couple of years now, and I love this look!
+Slab-style stone backsplashes have been the single biggest kitchen backsplash trend of the last few years, and that will continue into 2026, and I suspect this will be the case for years to come.
+Every major kitchen designer has been doing slab backsplashes lately, and I love this look!

 Think of a marble slab backsplash as basically an extension of the countertop up the wall.
 I.e. the style seen above in the Blue Gray Gal and Eric Drozd.